Equivalent Linear Mappings of Large Language Models: Method

 \subsection{The Jacobian of a deep ReLU Network}

-\citet{mohan2019robust} observed that deep $ReLU$ networks for image denoising which utilize zero-bias linear layers are ``adaptive linear'' functions due to their homogeneity of order 1 at a given fixed input, which enables interpretation as a nearly-exact linear system.
-Given the homogeneity at a fixed input, the network's output can be nearly exactly reproduced by numerically computing the Jacobian matrix of the network at a particular input image $\vect{x_{im}^{*}}$ and multiplying it by $\vect{x_{im}^{*}}$.
+\citet{mohan2019robust} observed that deep $ReLU$ networks for image denoising which utilize zero-bias linear layers are ``adaptive linear'' functions due to their homogeneity of order 1 at a given fixed input, which enables interpretation as an equivalent linear system.
+Given the homogeneity at a fixed input, the network's output can be reproduced by numerically computing the Jacobian matrix of the network at a particular input image $\vect{x_{im}^{*}}$ and multiplying it by $\vect{x_{im}^{*}}$.

 Due to the global nonlinearity of the network, the Jacobian must usually be computed again at every input of interest.
-The Jacobian may be the same for similar inputs in the same piecewise region of the response \citep{balestriero2021fast}.
+The Jacobian may be the same for similar inputs in the same piecewise region of the response \citep{balestriero2021fast, black2022interpreting} (but this will be demonstrated to not be the case for transformer architectures).